-There are currently nearly 7,000 co-operatives across the UK.
+There are currently some 7,000 co-operatives across the UK.
 They range from multi-billion pound businesses to small community enterprises, and work in everything from healthcare to housing, renewables to retail, sports to social care.
-Together they contribute more than £34.1bn to the British economy.
+Together they contribute £37bn to the UK economy.

 The co-operative model is flexible.
 It works in sectors across the economy and can be organised in a range of ways.
 It enables businesses large and small to thrive, gives the people closest to the business a stake in it, harnesses their ideas and as a result boosts productivity.
 It is a tried and tested business model.Updated: 16/12/2019